 Private Learning Center Instructor

 Any teacher can tell you that working in education isn’t just work—it’s a calling.
-This isn’t your typical 9 to 5 job where you “clock out” at the end of the day, but a profession that captures your interest and adds meaning and purpose to your life.
+This isn’t your typical nine to five job where you “clock out” at the end of the day, but a profession that captures your interest and adds meaning and purpose to your life.
 If this kind of career sounds appealing to you, then you might want to consider a life as a private learning center instructor (PLCI).

 Most education jobs in the United States are in the public sector.
 But those certainly aren’t the only education jobs out there—a PLCI is a teacher who works for a private learning center or another private education institute.